Taking the time to praise employee accomplishments boosts employee engagement, productivity, and decreases workplace friction.

 And finally, how do I praise my employees?

 Sorry, but contrived Employee of the Month programs don’t count.
 If you find that you tend to focus on poor performance and other problems among employees, instead of their hard work and successes, you could be jeopardizing employee morale and productivity.

 7 tips to recognize and praise your employees

 Here are seven tips for improving your skills at recognizing and praising your team members for their achievements:

-Be specific: For maximum impact, target specific accomplishments with praise, not general performance.
-“Good work this week!” is far less effective in reinforcing positive behavior than the more specific, “Great job on your report this week.
+For maximum impact, target specific accomplishments with praise, not general performance.
+“Good work this week!” is far less effective in reinforcing positive behavior.
+You can try to be the more specific, such as “Great job on your report this week.
 I know you put in a lot of hours on the research and analysis, and it shows.”

-The bottom line: the better you are at effectively praising your employees, the more reasons they’ll give you to praise them!
+The better you are at effectively praising your employees, the more reasons they’ll give you to praise them!